Cape Canaveral Space Force Station: Subsequent activity

 The Air Force chose to expand the capabilities of the Titan launch vehicles for its heavy lift capabilities.
 The Air Force constructed Launch Complexes 40 and 41 to launch Titan III and Titan IV rockets just south of Kennedy Space Center.
 A Titan III has about the same payload capacity as the Saturn IB at a considerable cost savings.

 Launch Complex 40 and 41 have been used to launch defense reconnaissance, communications and weather satellites and NASA planetary missions.
-The Air Force also planned to launch two Air Force crewed space projects from LC 40 and 41.
+The Air Force also planned to launch two Air Force crewed space projects from the Integrate-Transfer-Launch Complex pads of LC-40 and 41.
 They were the Dyna-Soar, a crewed orbital rocket plane (canceled in 1963) and the USAF Manned Orbital Laboratory (MOL), a crewed reconnaissance space station (canceled in 1969).

 From 1974 to 1977 the powerful Titan-Centaur became the new heavy lift vehicle for NASA, launching the Viking and Voyager series of spacecraft from Launch Complex 41.
 Complex 41 later became the launch site for the most powerful uncrewed U.S. rocket, the Titan IV, developed by the Air Force.

-With increased use of a leased launch pad by private company SpaceX, the Air Force launch support operations at the Cape are planning for 21 launches in 2014, a fifty percent increase over the 2013 launch rate.
-SpaceX has reservations for a total of ten of those launches in 2014, with an option for an eleventh.
+With increased use of a leased launch pad by private company SpaceX, the Air Force launch support operations at the Cape planned for 21 launches in 2014, a fifty percent increase over the 2013 launch rate.
+SpaceX had reservations for a total of ten of those launches in 2014, with an option for an eleventh.